 - Does it lead to an interdisciplinary approach?

 - Will the results enhance understanding issues of major archaeological importance and how broadly will they be disseminated?

 For information contact Dr. Panagiotis Karkanas (Lab Director) at TKarkanas@ascsa.edu.gr

 The award will be announced by March 30.

 DEADLINE: February 15, 2020

 Eligibility: Advanced graduate students in classical studies, ancient Mediterranean studies, post-classical Greek studies, or related fields who have a specific project that requires extended residence in Greece.
-Applicants must have completed the Regular Program or one year as a Student Associate Member.
+Applicants must have completed the Regular Program or one academic year (Sept. – May) as a Student Associate Member.